swiss-territorial-data-lab/proj-roadsurf/README.md

 To prepare the environment:

-1. create a Python 3.8 environment
+1. create a Python 3.8 virtual environment
 2. if GDAL is not installed yet, run the following command:
 ```bash
 sudo apt-get install -y python3-gdal gdal-bin libgdal-dev gcc g++ python3.8-dev